 What's The Difference - Part 1

 and are made by the same manufacturer – Bayer.
 They both contain an ingredient called imidacloprid, which kills adult fleas, as well as flea larvae on cats and dogs for up to a month after application.
-They both also have a claim to kill lice for up to 6 weeks in dogs.
+They both also claim to kill lice for up to 6 weeks in dogs.
 As both products contain the same ingredient for flea control they have a similar activity against fleas.
-Advantage and Advantix both kill 98-100% of fleas on a dog within 12 hours.
+Advantage and Advantix both kill 98-100% of fleas on a dog within 12 hours of application.

 If you have dogs and live in an area where ticks are a problem, Advantix would be the better product to use.
-In households where dogs and cats socialize closely it is recommended that you don’t use Advantix due to the serious harmful effects that this product has on cats and Advantage is preferred.
+In households where dogs and cats socialise closely it is recommended that you don’t use Advantix due to the serious harmful effects that this product has on cats and instead choose Advantage as your preferred treatment.

-is a topical 'spot-on' parasiticide used in the treatment and prevention of fleas, heartworm and ear mites in dogs and cats.
+is a topical spot-on parasiticide used in the treatment and prevention of fleas, heartworm and ear mites in both dogs and cats.

-is also a topical 'spot-on' type application and is used for the treatment and prevention of fleas, ticks and lice on dogs and cats, however the main difference is that Frontline Plus has no effect against heartworm.
+is also a topical spot-on application and is used for the treatment and prevention of fleas, ticks and lice on dogs and cats, however the main difference between the two is that Frontline Plus has no effect against heartworm.

-Both Revolution and Frontline Plus have a rapid onset of action for fleas.
-Both Revolution and Frontline Plus kill the egg stage as well as the adult stage of the flea lifecycle.
-Revolution is not registered for the control of ticks in Australia while Frontline Plus is registered for the control of the brown dog tick as well as paralysis ticks.
+Both Revolution and Frontline Plus have a rapid onset of action against fleas.
+Both Revolution and Frontline Plus kill flea eggs as well as adult fleas, thereby breaking the flea life cycle.
+Revolution is not approved for the control of ticks in Australia, while Frontline Plus is registered for the control of the brown dog tick as well as paralysis ticks in dogs.

 Revolution contains the active ingredient selamectin while Frontline Plus contains fipronil and S-methoprene.
-Revolution is easy to use and effective against fleas and heartworm, as well as having added benefits such as ear mite control and intestinal worm control in cats.
-However if you live in an area where ticks are a problem you want to consider using Frontline Plus along with a separate heartwormer such as Heartgard Plus or one of the generic heartwormers such as Valuheart.
+Revolution is easy to use and effective against fleas and heartworm, as well as having the added benefits of ear mite control and intestinal worm control in cats.
+However, if you live in an area where ticks are a problem, you may want to consider using Frontline Plus along with a separate heartwormer such as Heartgard Plus or a generic heartworming product such as Valuheart.

-is a topical treatment that kills fleas and repels ticks, including the deadly paralysis tick, mosquitoes, sandflies and stable flies.
+is a topical treatment for dogs that kills fleas and repels ticks, including the deadly paralysis tick, mosquitoes, sandflies and stable flies.

 Advantix contains the active ingredients imidacloprid and permethrin, which work to stop fleas and other pests feeding within 3-5 minutes of application and kills 100% or parasites within 1 hour of infestation.
 Advantix also provides effective tick control within 48 hours.
 Unlike NexGard, Advantix also kills fleas in your dog’s surroundings – your home and yard.
 And because it is water resistant it keeps working even after swimming or shampooing.

-Each tasty beef-flavoured NexGard chew and contains a molecule called afoxolaner, which has been developed specifically for veterinary medicine for use in dogs.
-For NexGard to work, fleas and ticks must first feed on and ingest afoxolaner.
+Each tasty beef-flavoured NexGard chew and contains the ingredient afoxolaner, which has been developed specifically by the veterinary medicine industry for use in dogs.
+For NexGard to work, fleas and ticks must first feed on and ingest the active ingredient.
 When ingested, afoxolaner causes hyperexcitation and subsequently leads to the death of all external parasites.

-NexGard stops fleas feeding within 30 minutes and kills 100% within 8 hours of infestation.
+NexGard stops fleas feeding within 30 minutes and kills 100% of fleas within 8 hours of infestation.
 NexGard also provides effective tick control within 48 hours.

 and are both chewable flea and tick control products that protect dogs from fleas, brown dog ticks, bush ticks and paralysis ticks.

-NexGard contains the active ingredient afoxolaner, which has been developed specifically for veterinary medicine for use in dogs.
-For NexGard to work, fleas and ticks must first feed on and ingest afoxolaner.
-When ingested afoxolaner causes hyperexcitation and subsequently leads to the death of all external parasites.
+NexGard contains the active ingredient afoxolaner, which has been developed specifically by the veterinary medicine industry for use in dogs.
+For NexGard to work, fleas and ticks must first feed on and ingest the active ingredient.
+When ingested, afoxolaner causes hyperexcitation and subsequently leads to the death of all external parasites.

-Fluralaner is the active substance in Bravecto Chewables and acts as an ectoparasiticide.
-This results in the killing of any parasites living on the skin or in the fur.
+Fluralaner is the active ingredient in Bravecto Chewables and acts as an ectoparasiticide.
+This results in the killing of any parasites living on the skin or in the fur of your dog.